coreeng/core-platform-docs/content/cecg-idp/p2p/how-tos/deploying-infrastructure.md

 ### p2p-promote

 This setup makes promotion work in a similar way to the application.
-It will simply promoted the versioned docker artifact across different registry paths/registries as deploy to extended-test and prod the latest versions promoted to those environments.
+It will simply promote the versioned docker artifact across different registry paths/registries as deploy to extended-test and prod the latest versions promoted to those environments.